data-to-insight/ssd-data-model/README.md

   description: A description of value 2
 ```

-#### Workflow

-- tbc - This file/concept is still in development.

 ### Output

-Since the specification is intended to be easy to maintain, and most case management and data management systems aren't YAML aware, we working towards providing a set of [tools][ssd-tools] to perform the needed processing tasks, incl. extract the required data items from current/known CMS systems, provide methods to allow updating the Yaml Object definitions and ERD diagram(s) with current structure revisions.
+Since the specification is intended to be easy to maintain, and most case management and data management systems aren't YAML aware, the project is working towards providing a set of [tools][ssd-tools] to perform the needed processing, incl. extract the required data items from current/known CMS systems and provide methods to allow the Yaml Object definitions to be easily updated from specification improvement updates or required revisions.

-The website and associated documentation is generated using the [tools][ssd-tools] mentioned above.

-Further/additional documentation relating to this specification: -tbc-
+Currently the yml data objects, associated diagrams, documentation and website can be (re-)generated using the [tools][ssd-tools].

 ### Current Phase

-The project is following a transparent and interative development cycle within the following anticipated deployment process.
-Stakeholder [feedback](feedback) is welcomed at any point.
+The project is with Steering Group support, following a transparent and interative development cycle, within the following deployment process.
+Further stakeholder [feedback](feedback) is welcomed at any phase.

 #### <a id="user-research"></a> User Research
 Approach outline and user research with LA's to look at how data works in relevant services, consider data gaps, challenges and opportunities